lbastigk/Nebulite/README.md

 The `.nebs` *(Nebulite Script)* language is used for parsing commands in different domains.

 Nebulite includes a VSCode language extension in `./Languages/nebulite-script-vscode/`.
 The extension offers proper syntax highlight for:
 - available functions
 - variables
 - comments
 - print-strings (everything after echo/error : meaning its printed to the command line)

+Language extensions for other editors may be added in the future.

 Run `build-and-install.sh` inside its directory for installation.